-Robertson Library on the Bentley campus of Curtin University is named after Thomas Logan Robertson – a man who was the driving force behind the 1966 establishment of the Western Australian Institute of Technology (WAIT), which later became Curtin University of Technology.
+Robertson Library on the Curtin Perth campus of Curtin University is named after Thomas Logan Robertson – a man who was the driving force behind the 1966 establishment of the Western Australian Institute of Technology (WAIT), which later became Curtin University of Technology.

 Thomas Robertson was born in London in 1901.
 In 1905 his family migrated to Australia and settled in Kalgoorlie.
 He was educated in Kalgoorlie and Perth, and in 1919 started his teaching career.
 He taught at Claremont, Geraldton, Busselton and Bridgetown while studying part-time at the University of Western Australia.
 In 1927, he married another schoolteacher, Marion Gibson.